AjaxSnapshots/ajs-express/README.md

 For full details see our [configuration guide](https://ajaxsnapshots.com/configGuide).
 Here is a summary of the prerequisites.

 If your site uses __hash #__ based URLs like http://mysite.com#mypage change this so that you are using __hashbang #!__ URLs like http://mysite.com#!mypage instead.
-If you have sitemap.xml file make sure it contains the __hashbang__ URLs too.
+If you have sitemap.xml file make sure it contains the __hashbang__ URLs too, rathe than the old _hash_ based ones.

 If your site uses hashless, e.g. `pushState()` based URLs add the following header to all of you pages.
-(If you're not sure just add it - it wont do any harm)

 ```html
 <meta content="!" name="fragment">